urql-graphql/urql/docs/basics.md

 [Read more about customizing `urql` in the "Extending & Experimenting" section.](https://formidable.com/open-source/urql/docs/extending-&-experimenting)

+## Suspense

+React has this neat feature called [`suspense`](https://reactjs.org/docs/code-splitting.html) which these days is used for `code-splitting` but it can be used for more.
+In our case when your query is fetching we can also utilise this `Suspense` boundary to transition into a loading state instead of you having to do this manually for every component.

+Enabling suspense can be done by going to your client and passing it the option `suspense: true`.
+Be careful when combining this with `ssr`, the next chapter will cover this.

 ## Server-side rendering

 Server-side rendering is a common method to reduce the time it takes for